 How to get started with Django

 The best way to start with Django is to follow the story published on the official Django website.
 Have a look at the introduction “Write your first Django app” with two advanced tutorials “How to write reusable apps” and “Writing your first patch for Django”.
+For more advanced developers, we recommend these Django tutorials and books.

 That’s a great way for beginners to get started with Django and more experienced developers to return to it if they had a long break with this framework.